Experienced Employment Attorney in Wage Discrimination Cases throughout Maryland and the District of Columbia

 Also Serving Howard and Anne Arundel counties, as well as the areas of Silver Spring, Annapolis, Glen Burnie, Frederick and Columbia

-With offices in Annapolis, attorney Joyce E. Smithey represents employers and employees throughout Maryland in claims under the Equal Pay Act.
+With offices in Annapolis, employment law attorney Joyce E. Smithey represents employers and employees throughout Maryland in claims under the Equal Pay Act.
 She has extensive experience in matters before the Equal Employment Opportunity Commission (EEOC) and in both state and federal court.

-The Equal Pay Act is a federal law that prohibits wage discrimination based upon an employee’s sex.
+The Equal Pay Act is a federal law that prohibits wage discrimination based upon an employee’s gender.
 It is part of the Fair Labor Standards Act (FLSA), and it is administered by the Equal Employment Opportunity Commission (EEOC).
 However, while employees have the option to file charges under the Equal Pay Act with the EEOC, they also have the right to proceed directly with Equal Pay Act claims in court.

 Having represented Maryland employers and employees for more than 18 years, attorney Joyce E. Smithey has substantial experience representing both sides in Equal Pay Act claims.
 She regularly represents clients in other discrimination and wage-related claims, as well; as a result, she offers a unique level of insight for both defending employers and helping employees stand up for their legal rights.